E700 | This Week in European Tech with Dan Bowyer, Lomax Ward & Eyal Malinger

 Key takeaways

-• Raspberry Pi's sub-$1B valuation appears disconnected from its potential role in the edge computing revolution
+• Raspberry Pi's sub-$1B valuation looks increasingly disconnected from the edge computing opportunity it's positioned to capture.

 Listen to full episode